graphile/starter/@app/db/migrations/README.md

 yarn db commit
 ```

-This will call `graphile-migrate commit` which involves moving `current.sql`
+This will call `graphile-migrate commit` which involves moving `1-current.sql`
 into the `committed` folder, and hashing it to prevent later modifications
 (which should instead be done with additional migrations).